Introduction to Cowpeas:

-Sorting: The quality of seed is very important.
+Sorting: The quality of the seed is very important.
 So good care should be taken in harvest and post-harvest actions to avoid cracking or split seed.
 Sorting is mainly done to separate the broken seeds from the full seeds.

 Grading: Usually the young leaves or tender shoots in the distinctive color phase of new growth is gathered.
-Tender young leaves are rich in protein, and are insect resistant, often look more appealing.
+Tender young leaves are rich in protein and are insect resistant, often look more appealing.
 Older leaves accumulate dust or get spattered with mud from raindrops, while younger leaves would not need so much washing.

 Packing: seeds should be cleaned and bagged.
-Packaged in sacks and put into electrical dryers or spread on a concrete slab in the case of sun drying to reduce the moisture content to about 12 %.
+Packaged in sacks and put into electrical dryers or spread on a concrete slab in the case of sun-drying to reduce the moisture content to about 12 %.

 - The grain can be stored for a short term at around 12 % moisture or less, with 8 to 9% recommended for long-term